Automated description from the Alliance of Genome Resources (Release 8.3.0)

 Contributes to G-protein activated inward rectifier potassium channel activity.
-Predicted to be involved in cardiac conduction; potassium ion import across plasma membrane; and regulation of monoatomic ion transmembrane transport.
+Predicted to be involved in membrane repolarization during atrial cardiac muscle cell action potential; potassium ion import across plasma membrane; and regulation of heart rate by cardiac conduction.
 Part of inward rectifier potassium channel complex.
 Is expressed in several structures, including central nervous system; genitourinary system; heart; intestine; and liver lobe.
 Human ortholog(s) of this gene implicated in atrial fibrillation; long QT syndrome 13; and primary hyperaldosteronism.
 Orthologous to human KCNJ5 (potassium inwardly rectifying channel subfamily J member 5).

 This site uses cookies.